opulo-inc/docs/docs/feeders/6-loading-tape/loading-tape.md

       ![Film tucked behind guide peg angle 2](img/film-in-gears-modified.webp)

-11. Tap the forward button to feed a part and ensure that the tape is loaded correctly.
-You need to feed the feeder at least once to ensure consistent feeding in the future.
+11. Tap the forward button to feed a part and ensure that the tape is loaded correctly. **You need to feed the feeder at least twice to ensure consistent feeding in the future.**

       ![GIF successful feeding](img/feed-forward.webp)